 Security, too, remains a paramount concern despite tools like the FedRAMP authorization process and the new TIC 3 policy – especially in the “new normal” of ubiquitous remote work and a workforce that depends on (expects, in fact) more and more functionality from mobile devices for remote access anytime, anywhere.

 A number of best practices and recommendations emerged across sessions – a list of imperatives to ensuring mission capability and security within complex cloud migrations and environments.
 We’ve aggregated them here.

 Understand that modernization doesn’t just mean IT

-Modernization and a successful path to cloud deployments and management depends on a refreshed way of looking at collaboration.
-The three key inputs to collaboration that lead to positive outcomes are people, policy, and pipes – meaning that stakeholders, policies, and IT infrastructure (pipes) must be aligned in service of the same set of outcomes to ensure organizational success.
+Modernization and a successful path to cloud deployments and management depend on a refreshed way of looking at collaboration.
+The three key inputs to collaboration that lead to positive outcomes are people, policy, and pipes – meaning that stakeholders, policies and IT infrastructure (pipes) must be aligned in service of the same set of outcomes to ensure organizational success.

 Consider decoupling software capabilities from hardware

 In instances when an agency is expected to both develop the hardware and software that comprise a system, as is frequently the case within the Department of Defense (think: weapons systems), separating the two is key to enabling the delivery of new functionality to a fixed or legacy platform.
 This enables the ability to be agile and deliver small amounts of capability into production more quickly, without having to make changes to the fixed (often legacy) platform.